 The directors are required to prepare financial statements for each financial year.
-The directors have elected to prepare the Group financial statements in compliance with IFRSs as adopted by the UK Accounting Standards Endorsement Board as it applies to the financial statements of the Group for the year ended 31 December 2021.
+The directors have elected to prepare the Group financial statements in compliance with UK adopted International Accounting Standards as it applies to the financial statements of the Group for the year ended 31 December 2022.
 The directors have also elected to prepare the parent company financial statements in accordance with those standards.